Hangary/Flask_Food_Ordering/User-stories for week02.md

 -----

-- ***US2***: As a company staff, I should be to enter new car information into the system, which holds the following information: vehicle-type (small, medium, large, premium), make, model, year and registration number.
+- ***US2***: As a company staff, I should be able to enter new car information into the system, so that I can manage our car information efficiently.
   - ***Acceptance Criteria***:
-    - Test - After login, the system admin can create a new car or enter new car information.
-And following information can be entered:
+    - Test - After login, the system admin can create a new car or enter new information.
+And following information can be entered: vehicle-type (small, medium, large, premium), make, model, year and registration number.
-      - Vehicle-type
-      - Make
-      - Model
-      - Year
-      - Registration number
   - ***Priority***: 1
   - ***Size***: 2hr